leanprover/fp-lean/functional-programming-lean/src/programs-proofs/insertion-sort.md

 ```lean
 {{#example_in Examples/ProgramsProofs/InsertionSort.lean insertionSortLoopTermination}}
 ```
-The resulting error is also the same as the error that occurs without a `termination_by` clause on `Array.map`, because there is no argument that decreases at every recursive call:
+An error occurs because there is no argument that decreases at every recursive call:
 ```output error
 {{#example_out Examples/ProgramsProofs/InsertionSort.lean insertionSortLoopTermination}}
 ```
+While Lean can prove that a `Nat` that increases towards a constant bound at each iteration leads to a terminating function, this function has no constant bound because the array is replaced with the result of calling `insertSorted` at each iteration.

 Before constructing the termination proof, it can be convenient to test the definition with a `partial` modifier to make sure that it returns the expected answers:
 ```lean